 Going well beyond (and beneath) the words themselves, this OKR helped to focus Hustle’s ongoing commitment to diversity through outreach, transparency, and candidate sourcing.
 By setting a clear Objective and measurable Key Results, the start-up was able to track its achievements, ultimately exceeding each goal.

-Inspired by their OKRs, Hustle began forming and nurturing working alliances with BIPOC organizations of all sizes, partnering to tackle diversity issues on a national scale.
-For example, Hustle hosted the Congressional Black Caucus (CBC) as they rolled out CBC Tech2020, an initiative designed to increase African American inclusion at all levels of the tech industry.
+Inspired by their Objectives and Key Results (OKRs), Hustle began forming and nurturing working alliances with BIPOC organizations of all sizes, partnering to tackle diversity issues on a national scale.
+For example, Hustle hosted the Congressional Black Caucus (CBC) as they rolled out CBC Tech2020, an initiative designed to increase African-American inclusion at all levels of the tech industry.
 Hustle also partnered with the Congressional Hispanic Caucus, the NAACP, the Coalition of Black Trade Unionists, and smaller Black and Latinx organizations, sometimes giving out the Hustle product to help partners with their registration efforts.

 The Key Results work together well for Hustle, creating a more extensive network to spread the word about talent acquisition.
-According to Jones, “we told these partners, which include historically black colleges and universities, ‘we’re hiring for these positions.
+According to Jones, “We told these partners, which include historically black colleges and universities (HBCUs), ‘We’re hiring for these positions.
 Do you know anybody in your communities who would like to come on board?’”
 Jones doesn’t like the “Rooney Rule,” which merely requires a single diverse candidate to be interviewed.
 Hustle continues to stretch by putting job notices in non-traditional spaces, like working with a veteran placement organization for their recruitment strategy.

 Co-Founder Lindsay wrote: “There is a lot riding on Hustle’s success — more than just the outcome of a single company, Hustle is out to prove that one can build a highly successful business that is truly diverse, civically engaged, mission-driven and powered by impact.
 And we believe that in the future, successful companies will look less like the companies that are considered iconic today, and look more like Hustle.”